wessnerj/qSlides/README.md

 qSlides
 =======

-Currently this project shows only my attempts to learn Qt.
+Dual screen presentation tool for PDF slides.

-Dual screen presentation tool for PDF slides
+qSlides allows the presentation of PDF slide on one screen, while displaying control information on the other screen.